rust-lang/reference/src/items/extern-crates.md

 <!--
 Possible upcoming changes that will change this:
 The `extern_crate_item_prelude` unstable feature allows `extern crate` to update the extern prelude in certain situations, see https://github.com/rust-lang/rust/pull/54658
 Unstable `--extern proc_macro` flag that would force the crate into the extern prelude.
     https://github.com/rust-lang/rust/pull/54116
 -->

+## Underscore Imports

+An external crate dependency can be declared without binding its name in scope by using an underscore with the form `extern crate foo as _`.
+This may be useful for crates that only need to be linked, but are never referenced, and will avoid being reported as unused.

+The `#[macro_use]` attribute will work as usual and import the macro names into the macro-use prelude.

 [IDENTIFIER]: identifiers.html
 [RFC 940]: https://github.com/rust-lang/rfcs/blob/master/text/0940-hyphens-considered-harmful.md